Voice of the Martyrs

 The Voice of the Martyrs (VOM) is an international nonprofit organization whose mission is to defend the human rights of persecuted Christians.

 History

-The organization was founded in 1967 by Richard Wurmbrand, a Lutheran priest, also a Pentecostal, and Romanian of Jewish descent who spent fourteen years in a Communist prison for his faith in Christ in the Socialist Republic of Romania, which held a policy of state atheism.
+The organization was founded in 1967 by Richard Wurmbrand, a Lutheran priest, and Romanian of Jewish descent who spent fourteen years in a Communist prison for his Christian faith in the Socialist Republic of Romania, which held a policy of state atheism.
 The US organization today is a $50 million ministry providing practical and spiritual assistance to persecuted Christians in 68 countries.
 In 2016, VOM-USA completed more than 1,500 ministry projects, providing help to more than 5 million people.